Golden State Warriors Rumors: Kevin Durant Injured, Dubs To Sign Matt Barnes

 Barnes has improved his three-point shooting throughout his career though he is just an average to below average three-point shooter.
 The 14-year veteran has made at least one triple in each of the five seasons with his best season coming in 2014-15 when he made 1.8 treys while shooting 36.2 percent from beyond the arc.
 On the other hand, his shooting percentage has waned to the point where he has shot only 38 percent from the field in each of the last two seasons.

 Barnes previously played for the Warriors for two years from 2007-07.
 He averages 8.2 points and 4.6 rebounds while shooting 43.7 percent from the floor and 33.5 percent from beyond the arc in 909 career games.
-The 2002 second round draft pick has also played for the Los Angeles Clippers, New York Knicks, Philadelphia 76ers, Phoenix Suns, Orlando Magic, Los Angeles Lakers and Memphis Grizzlies.
+The 2002 second round draft pick has also played for the Los Angeles Clippers, New York Knicks, Philadelphia 76ers, Phoenix Suns, Orlando Magic, Los Angeles Lakers, and Memphis Grizzlies.

 Golden State had an open roster spot after deciding not to sign Briante Weber for the remainder of the season on Feb.
 26. Weber had previously signed two-10-day contracts with the team.